samas-it-services/karachi24/README.md

 # karachi24
-A repo showing important events/news/community updated 24x7 related to Karachi and areas around it
+A repo showing important events, news, and community updates related to Karachi and areas around it.